-The Integrated Engineering Studies 1 module is one of the most important modules in first year to develop the student's insight into the engineering profession, the roles of the engineer and the frameworks within which the modern engineer operates.
-This module also focusses on project work concerned with the development of an engineering solution to a realistic problem relevant to the domain of the student's programme of study.
+This module focusses on project work concerned with the development of an engineering solution to a realistic problem relevant to the domain of the student's programme of study.
 The module will involve the utilisation of the knowledge and skills developed throughout the student's current level of study in producing an appropriate solution.
 The emphasis of this module is on understanding the design process and appraising design.
-The balance of analysis, design and implementation will depend on the specific objectives of the problem topic but the problem is intended to provide design and analysis problems that help further develop the student's insight into the engineering profession.
-The group-based project and the work completed within this module by an individual student will require the student to work with other students following the same module.
-The groups are expected to follow a project plan under direct supervision from a resident module tutor and work in a self-motivated way within defined schedules and develop a confidence in their ability to work with others and creatively solving problems.
+The balance of analysis, design and implementation will depend on the specific objectives of the problem topic but the problem is intended to provide design and analysis problems that help further develop the student's insight into the engineering profession, the roles of the engineer and the frameworks within which the modern engineer operates.
+It is a group-based project and the work completed within this module by an individual student will require the student to work with other students following the same module.
+The groups are expected to follow a project plan under direct supervision from a module tutor and work in a self-motivated way within defined schedules and develop a confidence in their ability to work with others and creatively solving problems.
 This module will ground students in team building and team working skills and further develop the student awareness of and ability to identify professional issues relevant to the engineering discipline area and the societal context of engineering practice.